harishj-um/aurelia-bodylight-plugin-harish/README.md

 ## Reference manual
 For further doc refer `docs/`

+# Developer's guide

+To Build and test
+* `au build-plugin` - builds plugin - outpu to `dist`
+* `au build` - builds dev-app with documentation - output to `/script`
+* `au test` - execute unit tests

+To publish NPM package version [NPM aurelia-bodylight-plugin](https://www.npmjs.com/package/aurelia-bodylight-plugin)
+* `npm login` - logs into NPM - need to be contributor for
+* `np` - UI for release the new version (will ask for patch,minor or major version)

 ## Release history
+### release notes 1.0.2
+* consolidated docs and tests
 ### release notes 0.3
 * removed unused packages
 * created npm package aurelia-bodylight-plugin - can be installed using